Students and Parents/Guardians,

 - Lost/Misplaced dorm ($25) or mail keys ($15)

-- Miscellaneous Charges (computer parts/repairs, NCAA fee, etc.)
+- Miscellaneous Charges (computer or iPad parts/repairs, NCAA fees, etc.)

 - Music Lessons

-- Outside Activities (field trips, museums, sporting events, plays, etc.)
+- Outside Activities (form trips, museums, sporting events, plays, etc.)

 - Postage (USPS, FedEx, UPS)